 Craniofacial Therapy

-A bodyworker is a professional who has a hands-on license to touch and extensive continuing education hours in CranioSacral therapy, Myofascial release, etc. A licensed professional may be an occupational, physical or speech therapist, chiropractor, osteopath, nurse, massage therapist, among others.
+A bodyworker is a professional who has a hands-on licence and continuing education in CranioSacral therapy, Myofascial release, and related techniques.
+A licensed professional may be an occupational therapist, physical therapist, speech therapist, chiropractor, osteopath, nurse, or massage therapist, among others.

-Bodywork Therapy is a gentle form of stretching and manipulation of the cranial muscles.
-The practitioner may also be required to provide gentle manipulation of the spine.
-It is recommended that only someone with specialist knowledge and practice conduct this form of therapy on infants.
+Bodywork Therapy involves stretching and manipulation of the cranial muscles.
+The practitioner may also provide manipulation of the spine.
+We recommend that only practitioners with appropriate training and experience conduct this form of therapy on infants.

 For more information or to speak to one our friendly team members, book an appointment today!